ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Total number of Permanent Employees by Gender in FY2020

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000020_b2fb24de3bbaddf53418f303c754f2486485568b1a35913030a88902d6e13934.png)
+**Description**: The image is a pie chart illustrating the distribution of gender, showing that 71% are female (represented by an orange sector) and 29% are male (represented by a dark blue sector).

 **Description**: The image is a pie chart illustrating a gender breakdown, showing that 71% are female, represented by a large orange section, and 29% are male, represented by a smaller blue section.
 The percentages are clearly labeled within each section of the pie chart.